Maycondev01/Maycondev01/README.md

 ### Hello 👋, my name is Maycon.

 <h3>
-I'm a student and passionate about technology, my goal is to be a Full stack Javascript Developer.
+I'm a student and passionate about technology.
+My goal is to be a Full stack Javascript Developer.
 I started with Python in 2020 and discovered Javascript in 2021 since then I've been studying about this amazing language where I want to specialize more and more.
 </h3>

  <h3> Web developer:</h3>